top of page

 A plastic ocean

 Over the past decades, ocean plastic pollution has become one of the most urgent global environmental challenges.
 Plastics continue to enter marine environments through a variety of pathways, accumulate and persist for long time periods in many different forms, from large items to microscopic fragments that are integrated into ecosystems and food chains.
 Most of the plastic entering the ocean originates on land.
-Mismanaged waste, especially single-use plastics such as packa
+Mismanaged waste, especially single-use plastics such as packagi

 Monica Fabra